DIII-SDU-Group/III-Drone-Core/README.md

 cd <PX4-Autopilot-dir>
 gvim src/modules/uxrce_dds_client/dds_topics.yaml
 ```
 Make the modifications as required.
 The syntax needs to obey the syntax seen in the file.
-A list of available topics can be seen [here](https://github.com/DIII-SDU-Group/px4_msgs/tree/v1.14).
+A list of available message types can be seen [here](https://github.com/DIII-SDU-Group/px4_msgs/tree/v1.14/msg).

 Save the file, and build the firmware for the matching flight controller, in this case ´fmu-v6x`:
 ```